DavidDHofmann/wilddogr/README.md

 r-session.

 In addition, there's a helper function `dog_download_all()` that serves to simply download all GPS data that's available on Dropbox.
+For further details and options, check the help files for the different functions.

 ## Example
 Here is a little example of the above outlined workflow